ZeshuiLi/ZeshuiLi.github.io/_pages/about.md

 My Hobby
 ======
-Self balancing robot, Micropython(Pyboard), Raspberry Pi, and STM32.
+1. Self balancing robot
+2. Micropython based on hardware platform such as Pyboard, ESP8266 and ESP32.
+I'm currently using PyCharm as IDE.
+3. Raspberry Pi